Craft Buds

 100_6466

-Test it out on your sewing machine and see how it fits.
-(When you quilt the layers together, it will naturally “shrink” just a bit, so start out with a piece that’s a few inches longer than the machine.)
+Please test it out on your sewing machine and see how it fits.
+(When you quilt the layers together, it will naturally “shrink” just a bit, so start with a piece that’s a few inches longer than the machine.)

 100_6464